GlassBricks/typed-factorio/README.md

 Similarly, `GuiSpec` (the table passed to `LuaGuiElement.add`), is also a discriminated union.
 The type for a specific GuiSpec is `<Type>GuiSpec`, e.g. `ListBoxGuiSpec`. `LuaGuiElement.add` will return the appropriate gui element type corresponding to the GuiSpec type passed in.

 This is done both to provide more accurate types, and for possible integration with [JSX](https://typescripttolua.github.io/docs/jsx/).

-### Strict index types

-This is a recommended **opt-in** feature.
-To opt in, add `"typed-factorio/strict-index-types"` to `compilerOptions > types` in your tsconfig.json (in addition to `"typed-factorio/runtime"`).

-Some `uint` types which represent unique indices, e.g. player_index, entity_number, can be "branded" numbers, e.g. `PlayerIndex` and `EntityNumber`.
-If opted-in, these index-types will be still assignable to `number`, but a plain `number` is not directly assignable to them.
-This helps ensure their correct use.
-You can use these types as keys in an index signature, e.g. `{ [index: PlayerIndex]: "foo" }`.
-You can cast "plain" numbers to these types, e.g. `1 as PlayerIndex`, do this with caution.